Elimination Chamber (2022)

-The 2022 Elimination Chamber (إليمنيشن تشامبر; known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the 12th annual Elimination Chamber and took place on Saturday, February 19, 2022, at the Jeddah Super Dome in Jeddah, Saudi Arabia, featuring wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2022 Elimination Chamber (إليمنيشن تشامبر; known as No Escape in Germany) was a professional wrestling premium live event (PLE) produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 12th Elimination Chamber event and took place on Saturday, February 19, 2022, at the Jeddah Super Dome in Jeddah, Saudi Arabia and aired live at 8:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time).
+The event centered on the Elimination Chamber match, a type of roofed steel cage that surrounds the ring and ringside area with no disqualifications; the objective is to eliminate all other opponents either by pinfall or submission with championship implications at stake.